top of page

 Car Wash – a short documentary exploring how restrictions on the right to work for people seeking asylum in the UK can lead to exploitation and modern slavery

-In the remaining time in Session 2, and throughout Session 3, we will engage in creative and collaborative activities.
 Everyone is encouraged to bring a photograph, object or item that represents personal or professional experiences of displacement or working with displaced communities.
 These will be incorporated into:

-• photo and object collage – a shared visual and material piece reflecting lived experiences of displacement and resilience
+• Photo and object collage – a shared visual and material piece reflecting lived experiences of displacement and resilience

-• memory and hope tree – an installation where participants add drawings, notes, or small objects representing challenges and aspirations
+• Memory and hope tree – an installation where participants add drawings, notes, or small objects representing challenges and aspirations

-• comics about displacement – a hands-on session exploring how to tell migration stories through short visual narratives (no drawing skills needed)
+• Comics about displacement – a hands-on session exploring how to tell migration stories through short visual narratives (no drawing skills needed)

 Expected outcome

-Who the workshop is for
+Who the workshop is for?

 This workshop is open to individuals who are members of Scottish-based non-governmental organisations working with and led by migrant and refugee communities.